abdennebi/cloud-native-tools/README.md

 ## Containers

+- [jib](https://github.com/GoogleContainerTools/jib): Jib builds optimized Docker and OCI images for your Java applications without a Docker daemon - and without deep mastery of Docker best-practices.
+It is available as plugins for Maven and Gradle and as a Java library.
 - [skopeo](https://github.com/containers/skopeo): Skopeo is a tool for manipulating, inspecting, signing, and transferring container images and image repositories on Linux systems, Windows and MacOS.
 Skopeo does not require running a container daemon.

 ## Ops